jpbarto/sagemaker-tensorflow-workshop/README.md

 1. This will take up to 10 minutes to modify and reload the environment.
 You can monitor the status of the environment using the [AWS console](https://console.aws.amazon.com/mwaa/home?#environments)

-1. While the environment is updating follow the [IAM guide](https://amazon-mwaa-for-analytics.workshop.aws/en/workshop/setup/iam.html) to create the IAM roles required for this lab.

 1. While the environment is updating create an IAM role for use by Amazon SageMaker.
 Start by visiting the [AWS IAM console](https://console.aws.amazon.com/iam/home?#/roles).

 1. Click **Create Role**